aniketajagtap/Instabot1-Selenium-Python/README.md

 #### 4. Follow/Unfollow given handle -
-a.
-Open the Instagram Handle of “So Delhi”
+- Open the Instagram Handle of “So Delhi”
-b.
-Start following it.
+-  Start following it.
 Print a message if you are already following
-c.
-After following, unfollow the instagram handle.
+-  After following, unfollow the instagram handle.
 Print a message if you have already unfollowed.

 #### 5. Like/Unlike posts
-Liking the top 30 posts of the ‘dilsefoodie'.
+- Liking the top 30 posts of the ‘dilsefoodie'.
 Print message if you have already liked it.
-Unliking the top 30 posts of the ‘dilsefoodie’.
+- Unliking the top 30 posts of the ‘dilsefoodie’.
 Print message if you have already unliked it.

 #### 6. Extract list of followers
-a.
-Extract the usernames of the first 500 followers of ‘foodtalkindia’ and ‘sodelhi’.
+- Extract the usernames of the first 500 followers of ‘foodtalkindia’ and ‘sodelhi’.
-b.
-Now print all the followers of “foodtalkindia” that you are following but those who don’t follow you.
+- Now print all the followers of “foodtalkindia” that you are following but those who don’t follow you.

 #### 7. Check the story of ‘coding.ninjas’.
 Consider the following Scenarios and print error messages accordingly -
-a.
-If You have already seen the story.
+- If You have already seen the story.
-b.
-Or The user has no story.
+- Or The user has no story.
-c.
-Or View the story if not yet seen.
+- Or View the story if not yet seen.